kweonhj/STAR-APTV/README.md

 ## Notes

 - Absolute paths are currently used in the scripts and should be adapted to your local environment.
-- Large raw data, intermediate segmentation results, and trained model files are not intended to be version-controlled in GitHub by default.
+- Large raw data, intermediate segmentation results, and trained model files are not intended to be version-controlled by default.
-- This repository is designed around the experimental and calibration file conventions used in the STAR-APTV study.
+- The repository is organized so that original TIFF images remain under `Imagesets/`, while generated outputs are stored under `Calibration/` and `Experiment/`.

 ---